For More Information

 - Individuals who are required to take minimum withdrawals but do not need additional income can satisfy up to $100,000 of the distribution requirement with a transfer to charity.

-Sample letters to send to your IRA administrator may be found here:
+Sample letters to send to your IRA administrator and check list may be found here: